ankitvashist1/BMW-Intern-test/README.md

 # BMW-Intern-test

+In this test, I was asked to solve below questions:

 * Create a Data Model
 *	Create a Dashboard
 *	Show the total USD amount of Open Items* as of March 30th, 2020